Feast of the Seven Fishes

 If you love scallops, then you’ll love the savory flavors this dish has to offer!
 Plus, with this simple recipe – you’ll want to make these sea scallops again and again.
 Serve these scallops with a side of angel hair pasta with lemon sauce for a superb dinner!

-More Restaurant Seafood Favorites…
+More Popular Restaurant Seafood Favorites…

 There are Italian seafood favorites that pretty much everyone loves!
 From classics like our Easy Shrimp Dinner, to Filet of Sole Francese, and Little Neck Clams in Wine and Garlic Broth.
 And, here are a few more favorites with a new spin on them.

 4. Easy Baked Shrimp Scampi Dinner ~ Succulent, juicy shrimp are easily baked in a lemony- butter sauce.
 YUM!
 This easy shrimp recipe will be a favorite dish everyone will enjoy!
+Serve it with steamed/cooked rice, cooked quinoa, or mashed potatoes on the side.

-5. Crab Cakes – Lightened! ~ Why not splurge on crab meat and make these delicious crab cakes for your holiday dinner?
+6. Crab Cakes – Lightened! ~ Why not splurge on crab meat and make these delicious crab cakes for your holiday dinner?
 These are fabulous and restaurant-worthy!

 These cakes are loaded with crab meat – and not with a lot of fillers.
 These are amazingly delicious, easy to make, and BEST-tasting crab cakes ever!